ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

              fieldRef:
 ```

-When this variable is set, $productName$ by default sends statistics to a
+When this variable is set, Emissary by default sends statistics to a
 Kubernetes service named `statsd-sink` on UDP port 8125 (the usual
 port of the StatsD protocol).
-You may instead tell $productName$ to send
+You may instead tell Emissary to send
 the statistics to a different StatsD server by setting the
 `STATSD_HOST` environment variable.
 This can be useful if you have an
 existing StatsD sink available in your cluster.